 - Use automobile wax to coat the storm windows metal frames

-Deep Cleaning Your Storm Windows
+Don't Forget to Deep Clean Your Storm Windows Annually

 At least once per year, it’s a good idea to do a deeper clean, which involves removing the storm windows.